-Deadlines for SI financial aid applications are the same as admissions application deadlines:
+Deadlines for School of Information (SI) financial aid applications are the same as admissions application deadlines:

 - SI Financial Aid for Summer is not available.

 Financial aid, awarded for both academic achievement and financial need, is available from SI.
 Both current students and new students accepted for admission are eligible for financial aid.
-SI financial aid is awarded in the fall for the ensuing academic year; very few scholarships and assistantships are available for the Spring semester.
+SI financial aid is awarded each semester, so you must re-apply every term.

-General Eligibility Requirements: Students receiving financial aid are required to maintain full-time enrollment status (6 credits) and maintain satisfactory progress toward their degree, defined at a minimum as a GPA of at least 3.0.
+General Eligibility Requirements: Students receiving financial aid are required to maintain at least 6 units and a satisfactory progress toward their degree, defined at a minimum GPA of at least 3.0.
 Students who have not matriculated into a SI degree or certificate program are not eligible for financial aid.
-Students receiving financial aid must possess a valid United State Social Security number.
+Students receiving financial aid must possess a valid United States Social Security number.

 Special Eligibility Requirements: Individual scholarships may impose additional or other eligibility criteria.

 Graduate assistants are students employed by SI to help with teaching, research and on-going projects.
 Both new and continuing students are eligible for assistantships.
 Prospective graduate assistants must meet general eligibility requirements and request consideration for an assistantship in their financial aid application.
 Graduate assistants receive a salary in addition to reduced registration costs, non-resident tuition waivers, discounts at the student bookstores and individual health insurance coverage.
 Graduate assistants pay SI program fees at the in-state level, regardless of residential status.
 Appointments may be for the academic year or for a semester; they may be ¼ time (10 hours of work per week) or ½ time (20 hours of work per week).
 All graduate assistants must complete mandatory training at both the university and departmental levels before beginning employment.

 - February 15 preceding the beginning of the academic year for all terms.